 Students who drop courses need to be aware of the refund (removal of institutional charges and return of federal funds) policy.
-Please refer to the Student Accounts website or the catalog for more information.
+Please refer to the Student Accounts website, the refund calculator for any class at class.georgefox.edu, or the catalog for more information.